nodejs/node/doc/api/cli.md

 directory.
 That path is then resolved by [CommonJS][] module loader.
 If no corresponding file is found, an error is thrown.

-If a file is found, its path will be passed to the [ECMAScript module loader][] under any of the following conditions:
+If a file is found, its path will be passed to the
+[ES module loader][Modules loaders] under any of the following conditions:

 * The program was started with a command-line flag that forces the entry point to be loaded with ECMAScript module loader.